This guest post is by Karen R. Keen and first appeared on her blog Interpreting Scripture.

 1. I am a Christian biblical scholar.
 Being a Christian is not merely adherence to ideology; it’s a way of life.
 It is how I live, move, and have my being in the world.
 As a result, the notion of leaving my Christian faith at the door of the classroom is nonsensical.
 The idealization of absolute objectivity is an illusion.
 Everyone brings his or her own perspective to teaching and research.
 The problem is not with biases–for everyone has them–but rather failure to recognize and acknowledge one’s biases.
 The fact that I am a Christian scholar is a benefit, not a liability.
 The Old and New Testaments are authoritative for millions of people around the world.
 Helping students (of any background) to grasp why these texts are sacred to Christians can help them better understand this large demographic, not to mention the significant ways history and culture have been affected by various Christian readings.
 Put another way, if I wanted to learn more about Islam and its impact, I would rather learn from a Muslim who has a personal knowledge and practice of the Qur’an than an outsider who is more likely to miss important nuances.

 2. I am a historical-critical, literary, and theological biblical scholar.
 After experimenting with various methodologies, I have settled on the plain Jane three-prong approach: historical-critical, literary, and theological.
 This means I seek to discover the historical-cultural context of Scripture, apply a close reading of the literary themes and devices, and discern the theological intent (both Israelite and in Jewish and Christian reception history).
-Other methodologies that involve applying psychological or philosophical theories or incorporating identity politics have not been a good fit for me (e.g. I am not interested in employing Freudian readings of the text etc.) That does not mean I think my choice in methodology is the only way to study the text.
+Other methodologies that involve applying psychological or philosophical theories have not been a good fit for me (e.g. I am not interested in employing Freudian readings of the text etc.) That does not mean I think my choice in methodology is the only way to study the text.
 Biblical scholars come from a variety of backgrounds and interests.
 Nor does it mean that I ignore or fail to learn important insights from those who might apply methods that I don’t use personally.

 Anyone navigating the world of biblical scholarship immediately encounters a variety of methodologies.
 I’ve learned that becoming a good scholar is discerning what approach fits one’s calling.
 In certain parts of the academy there can be pressure to become a methodological “mini-me” of so-and-so.
 And there is no shortage of elitist judgment about what methodology is the correct one.
 It takes reflection and courage to consider various methods, their outcomes, and intentionally discard ones that don’t fit one’s own identity as a scholar.